manatee-project/manatee/README.md

 ### Use Cases

-There are many potential use cases of the PGDCR:
+There are many potential use cases of the ManaTEE:

 * **Trusted Research Environments (TREs)**: Some data may be valuable to various research on public health, economic impact, and many other fields.
 TREs are a secure environment where authorized/vetted researchers and organizations can access the data.
-The data provider can choose to use PGDCR to build their TRE.
+The data provider can choose to use ManaTEE to build their TRE.
-Currently, [TikTok's Research Tools Virtual Compute Environment (VCE)](https://developers.tiktok.com/doc/vce-getting-started) is built on top of PGDCR.
+Currently, [TikTok's Research Tools Virtual Compute Environment (VCE)](https://developers.tiktok.com/doc/vce-getting-started) is built on top of ManaTEE.

 * **Advertisement and Marketing**: Ads is a popular use case of data collaboration frameworks.
-PGDCR can be used for [lookalike segment analysis](https://en.wikipedia.org/wiki/Lookalike_audience) for advertisers, or [Ad Tracking](https://en.wikipedia.org/wiki/Ad_tracking) with private user data.
+ManaTEE can be used for [lookalike segment analysis](https://en.wikipedia.org/wiki/Lookalike_audience) for advertisers, or [Ad Tracking](https://en.wikipedia.org/wiki/Ad_tracking) with private user data.

-* **Machine Learning**: PGDCR can be useful for machine learning involving private data or models.
+* **Machine Learning**: ManaTEE can be useful for machine learning involving private data or models.
 For example, a private model provider can provide their model for fine-tuning, but do not reveal the actual model in the Programming Stage.

 ### Project Status